Published: January 3, 2018

 It might be tempting to try to maximize your website space by including as much content as possible on the page.
 This is a mistake.
 Too much content on a page can be overwhelming for the user.
 Adding a little white space between different sections of the site helps with readability and content prioritization.
 The “Above the Fold” rule is dead.
 Giving content space allows you to better serve your audience by adding sections dedicated to different personas.
 Crafting these sections can also show new customers the breadth of what you offer.
 For example, InVision, a digital prototyping platform, uses white space well on their website.

 Do you need a website refresh?
-Let’s Chat!
+Fill out our contact form and let’s chat!